-Available-for-sale financial investments are non-derivative financial assets in listed and unlisted equity investments and debt securities.
-Equity investments classified as available for sale are those which are neither classified as held for trading nor designated at fair value through profit or loss.
-Debt securities in this category are those which are intended to be held for an indefinite period of time and which may be sold in response to needs for liquidity or in response to change in market conditions.
+Available-for-sale financial investments are non-derivative financial assets in listed and unlisted equity investments.
+Equity investments classified as available for sale are those which are neither classified as held for trading nor designated as at fair value through profit or loss.